etherex/docs/paper.md

 The dustbin of crypto-history is filled with defunct exchanges that succumbed to poor security, mismanagement, or outright theft on the part of their owners.
 The victims of broken centralized exchanges have lost untold millions as a result.
 Broader adoption of the crypto ecosystem has been hampered as well; potential users, well-aware of the losses suffered by those victims, have chosen to stay firmly in the familiar world of fiat.

-This White Paper lays the foundation for a better approach: a way forward that will bring an abrupt end to the phenomenon of getting “Goxxed”.
+This White Paper lays the foundation for a better approach: a way forward that will help bring an end to the phenomenon of getting “Goxxed”.

 EtherEx is a truly decentralized crypto exchange.
 Leveraging the power of Ethereum, it will empower users to exchange in a secure and trustless fashion, as well as trade in ways not possible with first-generation blockchain technologies.